 If your sparkling water has added sugar, it’s basically a soda.
 Citrus-flavoured sparkling water, even without extra sugar, has a higher level of acid.

 Citrus flavours include lemon, lime, grapefruit, orange, and tangerine, among others.
 These are best to drink with meals, rather than sipping on them during the day.

 Other strategies for oral health while drinking sugary or acidic drinks, including flavoured sparkling water, are to rinse with water after, use a straw, or brush your teeth 30-40 minutes after you are done with your drink,

 So, go ahead and drink that sparkling water when you want a little spice in your life.
 It may not be exactly as safe as water, but it is very safe, and certainly safer than soda.

 Take care of your teeth at home, visit A Plus Dental, and sparkling water can be a part of your good dental health!

-At A Plus Dental, our goal is to give our Campbelltown area patients, from infants to seniors, with caring, relaxing treatments in a calm and welcoming environment.
+At A Plus Dental, we believe in individuality, honesty, compassion, and care.
+We give our Campbelltown area patients, of all ages, caring, relaxing treatments in a pleasant and comfortable environment.

 Call (02) 4627 3833 or visit us at Suite 3/300 Queen Street in Campbelltown.